 Arrive in Tokyo, Japan’s exciting capital.
 Transfer to your hotel, and enjoy the expansive views over the city.

 TOKYO | Tsukiji Fish Market

-Visit the Tsukiji Fish Market, a bustling hub of daily life and the main source of Tokyo’s seafood.
+Visit the Tsukiji Fish Market, a bustling hub of daily life, where a dizzying array of seafood can be found.
 At the Shitamachi Museum, view historical reproductions of living spaces occupied by Tokyo’s artisans and merchants.
 After lunch at a local restaurant, pass by Shibuya Crossing, Tokyo’s frenetic answer to Times Square.
 Continue to Tokyo’s vibrant Harajuku district, where the city’s youth gather to see and be seen sporting colorful, eclectic fashions.
 Next, stroll Omotesando Street, another fashion hub of the local youth culture.
 Finish your day at the Samurai Museum, where you learn about the customs of this elite warrior class and get an up-close look at an authentic collection of their exotic armor and weaponry.

 TOKYO | Imperial History

 Today, visit Asakusa Kannon Temple, also known as Senso-ji, to admire its pagoda-style architecture and learn about its history, which dates to the seventh century.
 Later, pause in the tiny shops of Nakamise-dori.
 The colorful pagoda-style temple was completed in 645 and is dedicated to Kannon, the goddess of mercy in several East Asian spiritual traditions.
 After a photo stop at the Imperial Palace Plaza, return to your hotel for an afternoon at leisure.